 Of course, there are plenty of efforts that will help you get leads flowing into your business.
 However, if you want to power up your social media marketing efforts, you’ll want to use paid ads.

-Your competition, both smaller and bigger brands, are investing in paid ads.
+Your competitors, both smaller and bigger brands, are investing in paid ads.
 Why invest?
 It allows your brand to reach a wider audience, which ultimately results in more business.

 Paid ads are a lot cheaper than you’d think.
 As long as you dedicate an advertising expenditure to your marketing efforts, you can easily tweak and control your spending.